AudiusProject/hedgehog/README.md

 #### Wallet Creation

 Wallets are created by first generating a wallet seed and entropy as per the [BIP-39 spec](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
-The entropy can them be used to derive a hierarchical deterministic wallet given a path, as stated in the [BIP-32 spec](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
+The entropy can then be used to derive a hierarchical deterministic wallet given a path, as stated in the [BIP-32 spec](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki).
 This entropy is stored in the browser's [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage#Browser_compatibility) to allow user state to persist across multiple sessions without any external dependency.
 Using this entropy, a wallet object from `ethereumjs-wallet` is generated and stored in the `wallet` property within the Hedgehog class on initialization, enabling state persistence.

 In addition to the entropy, Hedgehog generates an initialization vector(`iv`), `lookupKey` and `cipherText`.
 These three values can be securely stored in a database and retrieved from a server to authenticate a user.
 The `iv` is a random hex string generated for each user to secure authentication.
 The `lookupKey` is the email and password combined with a pre-defined, constant, initialization vector(not the same `iv` that's stored in the database).
 This `lookupKey` acts as the primary key in the database to retrieve the `cipherText` and `iv` values.
 The `cipherText` is generated using an aes-256-cbc cipher with the `iv` and a key derived from a combination of the user's password and the iv using [scrypt](https://en.wikipedia.org/wiki/Scrypt) and stores the entropy.